Blake-Madden/Fiction-Publisher/README.md

 - [X] Checks for items that should be italicized (items are user-defined in metadata)
 - [X] Checks for possessive suffixes being italicized
 - [X] Checks for stray periods or commas around '?' or '!'
+- [X] Checks for dialogue that probably should end with a '?'

 ## Metadata Options